- About the Cosmos (ATOM) Team

 Bitcoin (Blockchain 1.0): Bitcoin, the OG of the space launched in 2008, pioneered the blockchain strictly for the use case of a peer-to-peer digital currency.
 Building a decentralized application on Bitcoin is difficult for a myriad of fundamental blockchain reasons, so a project like Ethereum emerged with a solution.

-Ethereum (Blockchain 2.0): Ethereum, the king of the castle launched in 2014, brought smart contracts and the Ethereum Virtual Machine to the party, allowing developers to build permissionless applications on top of its blockchain, rather than having to build their own blockchains.
+Ethereum (Blockchain 2.0): Ethereum, the king of the castle launched in 2014, brought smart contracts and the Ethereum Virtual Machine to the party.
+These allow developers to build permissionless applications on top of Ethereum’s blockchain rather than having to build their own blockchains.

 Ethereum was designed to be a single blockchain that underpins a sprawling network of decentralized applications.
-Well, so was the Binance Smart Chain.
-And Cardano.
-And Solana.
-And NEO.
-Each individual blockchain carries specific advantages (and disadvantages) that the others don’t, and they cater to different cohorts of developers and users.
+Well, so was the Binance Smart Chain, Cardano, Solana, and NEO.
+Each individual blockchain carries specific advantages (and disadvantages) that the others don’t, and it caters to different cohorts of developers and users.

 What happens if you want to build a dAPP that uses ETH, NEO, and ADA?
 Most blockchain ecosystems aren’t compatible with each other.
 This “my way or the highway” approach has caused strife and competition among developers but has also birthed an industry of “interoperability” projects that aim to glue these projects together.